Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 EMDR offers a structured way of engaging with both the psychological and physiological aspects of trauma, allowing patterns that have developed over time to be processed and integrated.

-If you would like to explore how EMDR therapy for CPTSD can be delivered in an online setting, including how the work is paced and structured, you can find further information here.
+If you would like to explore how EMDR therapy for CPTSD can be delivered in an online setting, including how the work is paced and structured, you can explore this further here:

 Closing Reflection